ShorelineCrypto/cheetahcoin/doc/MacOS_install/README.md

 ## Installation Guide of Cheetahcoin MacOS Wallet for mining

  Step 1: For first time CHTA user only to create data folder
-      If you have never ran CHTA wallet before, double click QT wallet file first, run for a 1 minute, then shut down the w allet.
+      If you have never ran CHTA wallet before, double click QT wallet file first, run for a 1 minute, then shut down the wallet.

  Step 2: Copy 'cheetahcoin.conf' to your path '~/Library/'Application Support'/Cheetahcoin/'